dapr/dapr/docs/development/edit_and_deploy.md

 make docker-push
 ```

-## Deploy Actions With Your Changes
+## Deploy Dapr With Your Changes
-Now we'll deploy Actions with your changes.
+Now we'll deploy Dapr with your changes.

-If you deployed Actions to your cluster before, delete it now using:
+If you deployed Dapr to your cluster before, delete it now using:
 ```
-helm del --purge actions
+helm del --purge dapr
 ```

 Then go to

 ```
-[place you cloned to]/actionscore/actions/charts/actions-operator
+[place you cloned to]/dapr/dapr/charts/dapr-operator
 ```

 and run the following to deploy:
 ```
-helm install --name=actions --namespace=actions-system --set-string global.registry=docker.io/[your Docker Hub id],global.tag=[the tag of the image you just built] .
+helm install --name=dapr --namespace=dapr-system --set-string global.registry=docker.io/[your Docker Hub id],global.tag=[the tag of the image you just built] .
 ```

-For the settings above, here's an example with the variables filled in:
+For the example above, this is what the command should be:
 ```
-helm install --name=actions --namespace=actions-system --set global.registry=docker.io/user123,global.tag=dev .
+helm install --name=dapr --namespace=dapr-system --set global.registry=docker.io/user123,global.tag=dev .
 ```

 ## Verifying your changes

-Once Actions is deployed, you should see the print statement you added by running:
+Once Dapr is deployed, print the Dapr pods:

 ```
-kubectl logs [your actions-operator pod name]
+kubectl.exe get po -n dapr-system

 ```

-For example:
+Find the one with a name starting with dapr-operator (e.g. dapr-operator-123-456), and run

 ```
-kubectl logs actions-operator-123-456
+kubectl logs [your dapr-operator pod name]
 ```

+you should see the print statement you added.